The Transitions Framework: Endings

 Applying First Principles Thinking to Board Meetings

-As I have previously written, I am a fan of first principles thinking.
 First introduced by Aristotle, a first principle is a foundational proposition or assumption that stands alone.
 We cannot deduce first principles from any other proposition or assumption.
 For example, economies of scale are a first principle; higher production or purchasing volumes improve efficiencies and lower unit costs.
 While first principles thinking is great for aligning executive teams, it's equally valuable for aligning management teams with their Board of Directors.

 Building the Board of Directors